AbdouTlili/flexric-mec/README.md

 ```

 You can now start the Standalone Near-RIC and see the communication between the E2-Agent and the Near-RIC (e.g., using Wireshark).
-If you want to use the xApps, start a Near-RIC, report the services for the SMs (i.e., using the call report_service_near_ric_api) and start an infinite loop.
-You can then connect to the Near-RIC through the xApps that were provided during the Hackfest 2021.
+You can also now connect to the Near-RIC through the xApps that were provided during the Hackfest Fall 2021.

 ## Flatbuffers
 We also provide a flatbuffers encoding/decoding scheme as alternative to ASN.1.
 In case that you want to use it,